 When you are in Accomac, you'll notice that it is more blue-collar than most other communities in America.
 54.72% of Accomac’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Accomac is a town of production and manufacturing workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Accomac who work in healthcare suport services (15.41%), management occupations (6.60%), and office and administrative support (4.09%).

 Accomac is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 Accomac is very much a car-oriented town.
 This is because the population of Accomac isn't large enough or dense enough to support an extensive public transit system.
 It has a lot of rural roads, and the distance between houses can be quite large, which together tends to discourage walking and bicycling to work.
 96.54% of residents commute to work in their own car (and the drive is typically to a job out of town).
 People also tend to drive out of town for other services as well, such as shopping, doctors appointments, and more.